-- 1) The source of the CV standard can be the same standards used for the initial calibration.
-As noted above, the requirement for a second source standard for the initial calibration verification is waived if a second source standard is used for the calibration verification. - d) Raw data records are retained to permit the reconstruction of the continuing instrument calibration, e.g., analyst's name, test method, instrument, analysis date, each analyte name, concentration and response, calibration curve or response factor to convert instrument response into concentrations.
-Continuing calibration records and data are maintained in a manner to explicitly connect the continuing calibration to the initial instrument calibration.
+- 1) The source of the CV standard can be the same standard used for the initial calibration.
+As noted above, the requirement for a second source standard for the initial calibration verification is waived if a second source standard is used for the calibration verification. - d) Raw data records are retained to permit the reconstruction of the continuing instrument calibration verification, e.g., test method, instrument, analysis date, each analyte name, concentration and response, calibration curve or response factor, or unique equations, or coefficients used to convert instrument responses into concentrations.
+Continuing calibration verification records and supporting data are maintained in a manner to explicitly connect the continuing calibration to the initial instrument calibration. - e) The criteria for the acceptance of a continuing instrument calibration verification is established and detailed in the individual method SOPs. - el) Corrective Action

-Alpha Analytical, Inc Section No.: 9.0 Revision No.: 16.0 Date: January, 2009 Page 6 of 13 e) The criteria for the acceptance of a continuing instrument calibration verification is established and detailed in the individual method SOPs.
+Alpha Analytical, Inc Section No.: 9.0 Revision No.: 17.0 Date: January, 2011 Page 6 of 13